Plenary Speakers

 EMAT, University of Antwerp, Belgium

 Sara Bals was born in Antwerp (Belgium) in 1977 and studied Physics at the University of Antwerp from 1995-1999.
-She obtained her PhD in 2003 with greatest distinction and special honours by the jury.
+She obtained her PhD in 2003 with the greatest distinction and special honours by the jury.
 From 2003-2004, she did postdoctoral work at the National Center of Electron Microscopy in Berkeley, USA.
 The focus of her work was the development of electron tomography for materials science.
 After returning to UAntwerp, she became an Assistant Professor in the Physics Department.
 In 2018 she was promoted to Full Professor.
 She is currently the spokesperson of EMAT, consisting of 7 principal investigators, about 25 postdoctoral researchers and more than 30 PhD students.
-Moreover, she is the coordinator of the “Nanolab” Centre of Excellence at the host institution, composed of 6 research groups.
+She is also the coordinator of the “Nanolab” Centre of Excellence at the host institution, composed of 6 research groups.
 Sara Bals is an expert in the application and development of electron tomography for functional nanomaterials.
 By combining state-of-the-art electron microscopy with advanced 3D reconstruction algorithms, the positions and chemical nature of individual atoms in a nanomaterial are measured.
 These measurements are now also performed under realistic conditions (heating, liquid or gas flow experiments).
-She was awarded an ERC Starting grant in 2012, an ERC Consolidator grant in 2018 and an ERC Proof of Concept grant in 2023.
+She was awarded an ERC Starting Grant in 2012, an ERC Consolidator grant in 2018 and an ERC Proof of Concept Grant in 2023.
 She received the award “Laureate of the Academy for Natural Sciences” by the Royal Flemish Academy in 2016, became Francqui research professor in 2017 and was elected as member of the Royal Flemish Academy of Belgium for Science and the Arts in 2020.
 She received the European Microscopy Award in 2020 and the ACS Nano Lectureship award in 2021.
 She is an elected member of the European Academy of Sciences and the Academia Europaea.
 Since 2023 she is Associate Editor with ACS Nano.

-Prof. Marc-Andre Fortin
+Prof. Marc-André Fortin

-Prof. Marc-Andre Fortin
+Prof. Marc-André Fortin

 CR-CHUQ-Université Laval, Canada

 Prof. Marc-André Fortin is the head of the Biomaterials for Imaging laboratory at the Centre Hospitalier Universitaire de Québec (CR-CHU de Québec – Université Laval in Quebec City).
 He is a full professor at the department of Mining, Metallurgy and Materials Engineering at U. Laval.
-He is and expert in the field of nanomaterials for diagnosis and imaging of cancer, including for radiosensization therapies.
+He is an expert in the field of nanomaterials for diagnosis and imaging of cancer, including for radiosensization therapies.
 He is also the founder and the manager of CR-CHUN de Qc’s small-animal imaging platform (magnetic resonance imaging, positron emission tomography, and X-ray computed tomography), mainly dedicated to the study of nano(bio)materials pharmacokinetic processes in vivo for acquiring evidence toward regulatory approvals in the biomedical device and pharmaceuticals industries.
 Dr Fortin graduated with a Ph.D. from Institut National de la Recherche Scientifique – Énergie et Matériaux (INRS-ÉMT – Montréal, Canada), followed by a Postdoc in biomedical imaging at Uppsala and Linköping Universities (Sweden; in biomedical imaging).
 Dr Fortin received twice a Career Award from the Fonds de la Recherche en Santé du Québec (FRQS Junior 1 and 2; 2008 – 2016).
 His main research interests include the development of nano(bio)materials for imaging applications, new strategies to image the biodistribution of nanomaterials in vivo, additive manufacturing of biomedical polymers for enhanced visibility in biomedical imaging, as well as novel routes for radioactive nanoparticles synthesis.
 Dr. Fortin has published more than 75 scientific papers (ACS Nano, Nanoscale, Advanced Materials, Chemistry of Materials, Journal of Controlled Release…), 3 book chapters and 3 reviews in the field of nanomaterials for imaging.
-He holds several patents on novel nanoparticle synthesis routes by plasma technologies, including effective technology transfers in the precious metals extractive industry.
+He holds several patents on novel nanoparticle synthesis routes by plasma technologies, including effective technology transfers within the precious metals extractive industry.
 Currently, he holds funding from NSERC, CIHR, CFI, FRQNT, and NRCan.
 He is a member of the College of Reviewers of the Canadian Institutes of Health (CIHR; Pharmaceutical Sciences panel).
 At U.Laval since 2007, he lectures on materials analysis, biomedical imaging, and nanotechnology for biomedical applications.
 He chaired the International Gold Conference 2022 (www.gold2022.org), a scientific platform uniting research in gold-based nanomaterials for high-technology applications.

 Prof. Teri W. Odom